Our History

 A revival and the Lord’s blessings.

 After the third Breakfast in 1998, the planning for the event was stopped, until in 2000 when Frank received a call from the Kiwanis Club of Hillsboro asking if it would be alright for them to revive and host the Prayer Breakfast.
-Susan Swanson of Hutchins TV & Appliance was the chairman of the Kiwanis Spiritual Aims Committee and coordinated with the Hillsboro Chamber of Commerce and former city mayor Shirley Huffman about reviving the event.
+Susan Swanson of Hutchins TV & Appliance was the chairman of the Kiwanis Spiritual Aims Committee and coordinated with the Hillsboro Chamber of Commerce and former city mayor Shirley Huffman to revive the event.
 She reached out to the former event committee members, including Frank Carpenter and Rich Jones, plus Jerry Willey.
 Susan gathered the rest of her committee from the Kiwanis Club members included Ron Powne, Kas Kachmarek, and Larry Aldridge.

 With the consent and encouragement of the current Mayor at that time, Tom Hughes, the ‘Hillsboro Mayor's Prayer Breakfast’ was launched in 2000.
-The event name was changed to ‘Kiwanis Hillsboro Prayer Breakfast,’ and in January 2018 become a separate public service tax exempt non-profit registered as the ’Hillsboro Prayer Breakfast.’
+The event name was changed to ‘Kiwanis Hillsboro Prayer Breakfast,’ and in January 2018 it become a separate public service tax exempt non-profit registered as the ’Hillsboro Prayer Breakfast.’
 We continue hosting and planning the event, and are excited to see where God takes us next.